 According to a recent article, 30,000 fines have been issued since 2013 for lesser known rules, including people who thought walking their pet from behind the wheel of a moving car was ok!

 Were you aware of these obscure Queensland road rules?

 You are required by law to lock your vehicle.

 If you are more than three metres away from your car it is considered unattended.
 You are required to switch off the engine, apply the park break and remove the ignition key.
-You must then wind up the windows so a gap of no more then 5cm and lock the car.
-This rule applies in all road related areas including car parks.
+You must then wind up the windows so a gap of no more than 5cm and lock the car.
+This rule applies in all road-related areas, including car parks.

 You must give way to horses.

 When a horse and rider are on the road, you must give way to them if the rider gives a special signal; raising their hand and pointing at the horse.
 You are required to pull over, stop your car and turn off the engine so as not to spook the horse.
 You may start driving again once the horse and rider have safely crossed.

 It is spelt out on most buses, however, many people are still unaware of this rule.
 If you are driving in a built-up area with a speed limit of 70km per hour or less, you must give way to a bus displaying a “give way to buses” sign and indicating to enter traffic from a bus zone, bus stop, bus stop bay, road shoulder or left side of the road.